lukesmolo/Arduspresso/README.md

-# Arduspresso: a smart way for keep track of coffee you drink in your office
+# Arduspresso: a smart way for keeping track of coffee you drink in your office

 > Arduspresso is a smart way for tracking who consumes coffee in an office.